SaharMirkamrani/application/README.md

 ## Description

 To avoid reinventing the wheel and maybe contribute to open source projects a bit, I forked a repository called [React ChatBot](https://github.com/tjtanjin/react-chatbotify) and started to modify that repo to bend it towards the objectives of this task.
-In order to see the change of the button position, you may change the `positon` prop of the Chatbot component.
+In order to see the change of the button position, you may change the `position` prop of the Chatbot component.

 ## Available Scripts